Kirikou and the Sorceress: Production

-The film is a co-production of Les Armateurs, Trans Europe Film, Studio O, France 3 cinéma, RTBF and Exposure in France, Odec Kid Cartoons in Belgium and Monipoly in Luxembourg.
+The film was a co-production of Les Armateurs, Trans Europe Film, Studio O, France 3 cinéma, RTBF and Exposure in France, Odec Kid Cartoons in Belgium and Monipoly in Luxembourg.
 It was animated at Rija Films' animation studio in Latvia and Studio Exist in Hungary, with backgrounds painted at Les Armateurs and Paul Thiltges' animation studio, Tiramisu, in Luxembourg, digital ink and paint and compositing by Les Armateurs and Odec Kid Cartoons in Belgium and voices and music recorded in Senegal.

 The original French voice acting was performed by a cast of West African actors and schoolchildren and recorded in Dakar.
 The English dubbing, also directed by Ocelot, was made in South Africa.
 A dub of the film in the Swahili language was produced in Tanzania in 2009 through the help of the Danish Film Institute (DFI) and John Riber of Media for Development in Dar es Salaam.

-Controversy

-The film contains many instances of nudity that reflect the non-sexualized view of the human body in the West African culture depicted.
-This was controversial enough in the U.S. and the U.K. to prevent its release.
-Eventually, the British Film Institute gave the film a few screenings in the U.K., and in the U.S. specialist distributor Artmattan released it to a small but appreciative African-American audience.

-Release

-The film has been licensed by distributors in numerous countries, including: